What are cleft sentences in English?

 The thing/reason + clause + be + focus

-"The reason I called is to apologize."
+"The reason I called is to apologise."

 Key insight: Cleft sentences are particularly useful in writing where intonation cannot convey emphasis.
 In speech, we can stress words ("JOHN broke the window"), but in writing, cleft structures achieve the same effect.